 It’s no secret that no one tends to tell the whole-truth-and-nothing-but-the-truth-so-help-you-God.
 And for me, that’s what has become interesting.
 Rather than focusing on how much I agree or disagree with them, I focus on pulling in on my neutrality and hearing what hasn’t been said out loud.
 This is where your meta-skills come into play, and can really make a difference in how you communicate with people.

 The wonderful thing about working with the LDD Method is that it is never finished- there is always more to discover: of yourself, of others and group dynamics.
 It’s exciting to be part of a journey that can look so deeply into ourselves and those around us.
 But what we want to encourage you to do is push your boundaries and see how you apply LDD in your everyday life.
 Does LDD affect the way you communicate with your family or friends, or even your loved one?
 Do you do arguments about where you should go for dinner, LDD style?
 If not, why not?
 Do you think LDD has the ability to help you in your daily life?
 In true LDD style, we encourage your views!
-Email [email protected] with your stories, we’d love to hear them!
+Use the query form below to send us your stories.

 Written by Arna van Goch.